Kingdom of Sardinia (1720–1861): Towards the Kingdom of Italy

 On 17 March 1861, law no. 4671 of the Parliament of the Kingdom of Sardinia proclaimed the Kingdom of Italy, so ratifying the annexations of all other Apennine states, plus Sicily, to the Kingdom of Sardinia.
 The institutions and laws of the kingdom were quickly extended to all of Italy, abolishing the administrations of the other regions.
 Piedmont became the most dominant and wealthiest region in Italy and the capital of Piedmont, Turin, remained the Italian capital until 1865, when the capital was moved to Florence.
 As part of the Brigandage in the Two Sicilies, many revolts exploded throughout the peninsula, especially in southern Italy and on the island of Sicily, because of the perceived unfair treatment of the south by the Piedmontese ruling class.
 The House of Savoy ruled the Kingdom of Italy until 1946, when Italy was declared a republic by referendum.
 The result of the 1946 Italian institutional referendum was 54.3% in favor of a republic.

+Demographics

+The Kingdom of Sardinia had a population of 5,044,853 in 1858.
+According to the 1858 census, about 86.5% of the population spoke Italian, while French was spoken by about 13.2% of the population, concentrated above all in Savoy and the Aosta district.

+On the island of Sardinia, the dominant speech forms were the Sardinian dialect groups, chiefly Campidanese and Logudorese, which together accounted for the overwhelming majority of the island's inhabitants.

+According to the 1858 census, Catholics were 99.3% of the total population.
+The largest religious minority were the Waldensians at 0.5%, concentrated overwhelmingly in the valley of Pinerolo.